 Short Answer: Walmart Auto Centers provide a variety of automotive services, including tire balancing and tire mounting.
 Tire balancing costs $12 per tire, and tire mounting costs around $22 to $35 per tire at Walmart.
 For tire mounting, you can purchase the tires from Walmart or bring in your own tires to have them mounted.
 Below, we have the details of Walmart’s tire balance and tire mounting services, plus information about when to have your tires balanced.

 Walmart Tire Balance and Mounting Services

 Walmart Superstores with Auto Centers offer both tire balancing and tire mounting services, associates at Walmart stores in New York, Florida, and Arizona, as well as by researching the company’s policies online.
 Tire balancing at Walmart costs $12 per tire.

 For tire mounting, you can bring your own new or used tires to Walmart and have them mounted to your car, or you can purchase tires at Walmart.
-The cost for tire mounting at Walmart is $22 to $35 per tire, depending on whether you choose to have the valve stem replaced and if you purchase your tires from Walmart or elsewhere.
+The cost for tire mounting at Walmart is $22 to $35 per tire, depending on whether or not you choose to have the valve stem replaced and if you purchase your tires from Walmart or elsewhere.
 The breakdown for tire mounting costs is as follows:

 - $10 per tire for mounting

 - $12 per tire for balancing

 - $10 fee per tire for tires not purchased at Walmart